rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 no sectioning node can be associated with a random/arbitrary section.

 * No sectioning node can be associated with a section that is subsequent to it.
-That is, because these sections do not count as being open by the time the sectioning node is being entered.
+That is because these sections do not count as being open by the time the sectioning node is being entered.
 Despite that, such an association would also be in conflict with the context of the sectioning node.
 * No sectioning node can be associated with a presequent section that is already closed when the sectioning node is being entered.
-That is, because it would be in conflict with the closed state of a section as it would add that sectioning node to the closed section.
+That is because it would be in conflict with the closed state of a section as it would add that sectioning node to the closed section.